mesosphere/marathon/README.md

 #### Building From Source

-1. If you want to build Marathon from source, check out this repo and use sbt to build a JAR:
+1. To build Marathon from source, check out this repo and use sbt to build a JAR:

         git clone https://github.com/mesosphere/marathon.git
         cd marathon